Review by Max Dunbar

 Förster took a deliberate overdose in a San Bernardino hotel, leaving Elisabeth ruling like a feudal queen over what remained of the colony.
 Formerly a spinster and a nursemaid, she grew confident with age, to the point where she eventually shaped her brother’s reputation, archive and legacy.
 Nietzsche had completely lost it by this point and was living under Elisabeth’s care: he could barely remember his own name and had no idea of the tumult his books were now causing (for, in the 1890s, his work was finally being widely read and talked about).
 Elisabeth in later life was an admirer of the Third Reich.
 Adolf Hitler attended her funeral.

-At one point in the long years of his insanity, a man named Julius Langbehn offered to adopt Nietzsche and cure him.
-Langbehn was a celebrated writer.
+At one point in the long years of his insanity, a man named Julius Langben offered to adopt Nietzsche and cure him.
+Langben was a celebrated writer.
 He had written a bestseller called Rembrandt as Educator.

 Langbehn’s scheme came to nothing – the family matriarch, Franziska, put her foot down – but the point of the story for Prideaux was that mediocrities like Langbehn became successful and influenced governments, while Nietzsche’s work was treated as a chaotic sideshow.